 The IRC in Mali

-Armed conflict and political instability in the West African nation of Mali have only added to the suffering of some 3.5 million Malians already caught in the grip of a drought emergency.
-Over 450,000 people have fled northern Mali in search of food or safety.
-Mali’s crisis has led to the collapse of many public services, especially health care and hospitals.
-The International Rescue Committee is providing lifesaving assistance.
+Armed conflict and political instability in this West African nation added to the suffering of 3.5 million Malians already facing severe food shortages.
+Over 520,000 people have fled northern Mali in search of safe haven, and another 330,000 have been internally displaced.
+Mali’s crisis has led to the collapse of public services, especially health care and education.
+The International Rescue Committee is there to provide lifesaving assistance.

 How We Help

 - The IRC delivers vital aid and support, including clean drinking water, water treatment kits and health care supplies, to 170,000 people.

 - The IRC treats children suffering from malnutrition in 69 health centers, training community volunteers to identify symptoms and provide follow-up care.

 - We help children recover from the trauma of life in a war zone by providing counseling to them and to families and by organizing safe places for children to play and reestablish a sense of normalcy.

 - The IRC works to reopen schools closed because of flooding or armed conflict and trains teachers to support children affected by war.